Header image

 Lawn Program:

 October 12th is Columbus Day.
 The House of Spain is hosting their yearly Lawn Program on or around that day.
-A Spanish Ballet, who will dance the typical Spanish Flamingo dances in their beautiful dancing gowns, provides the Entertainment.
+Providing the entertainment that day is a Spanish dance group wearing traditional gowns with beautiful ruffles.
+They usually perform a repertoire of typical Spanish Flamenco dances.

 Food Fairs: